 Lead paint is a hot topic in the painting industry and one we felt the need to address as there has been a lot of myths and scare mongering around the topic of Lead.

-If your house or property was built before 1978 chances are it contains lead paint.
+If your house or property was built before 1978 chances are it contains lead in the paint.